Theresa Ahearn: Personal life

 Theresa Scott was born in Waterford in 1951.
 She was from Golden, County Tipperary.
 She was educated at University College Dublin graduating with a Bachelor of Arts in History, Economics and Maths, and St Patrick's College, Maynooth with a Higher Diploma in Education, qualifying as a post-primary school teacher.
 She married Liam Ahearn in 1981, and they had four sons.
 They lived on the family farm near Clonmel, County Tipperary; her husband was a farmer.

 Until her election to the Dáil, she taught mathematics at the Central Technical Institute, Clonmel.

 Ahearn died of cancer on 20 September 2000 at Mount Carmel Hospital, Dublin.
 At the time of her death she was both a member of Fine Gael's National Executive Committee, and the first-ever female trustee of the party.

 In the by-election after death, her Dáil seat in Tipperary South was retained for Fine Gael by Tom Hayes of Kilfeakle.
-She was the second TD in that constituency to die in 2000, the Labour Party's Michael Ferris having died on 20 March.
+She was the second TD in that constituency to die in 2000, the Labour's Michael Ferris having died on 20 March.

 One of her sons, Garret Ahearn, was elected to Seanad Éireann in April 2020.